How We Test Massage Guns – Our Review Process Explained

 Here’s how we do it:

-• Quality: We look at how the device is put together, the quality of materials used, and how durable it is over time.
-This may be subjective but we have seen so many massage guns that we can tell what’s high quality and what’s not.
+We examine how the device is assembled, the quality of the materials used, and its durability over time.
+This may be subjective, but we have seen so many massage guns that we can distinguish what’s high-quality from what’s not. - Effectiveness:

-• Effectiveness: We check how good the massage gun is as a massage device.
-We look at how powerful it is and how well it does the job.
+We check how good the massage gun is as a massage device.
+We examine its power and effectiveness in performing the job. - Usability:

-• Usability: Here we check and reward a few things.
-If a device has good ergonomics, is light and easy to maneuver, and also how quiet it is.
-If we are satisfied that a device scores well in all these parameters, then we give it a better score.
+Here, we check and reward a few things.
+If a device has good ergonomics, is light and easy to maneuver, and is also quiet.
+If we are satisfied that a device scores well in all these parameters, then we give it a better score. - Accessories:

-• Accessories: We check for what’s included in the box and the quality of what’s in there.
-Accessories that we check for include, the attachments, chargers, carrying case, and the instructional manual.
-All these contribute to the score.
+We check what’s included in the box and the quality of the contents.
+Accessories that we check for include the attachments, chargers, carrying case, and the instructional manual.
+All these contribute to the score. - Price/Value:

-• Price/Value: Is this a good device for the money?
+Is this a good device for the money?
 Can a similar amount buy you a better device, or one that is better equipped?
 What kind of warranty is offered?
 Can the brand be trusted?
-We check all these before we give a score here.
+We verify all these before assigning a score here. - Summary/final score:

-Note that as devices evolve and market dynamics change over time, so do our scores for the devices we review.
+Please note that as devices evolve and market dynamics change over time, our scores for the devices we review will also change.
 We may update articles when the price or warranty changes.
-We also change the scores to reflect these changes.
+We also changed the scores to reflect these changes.

 What Different Scores Mean